Homeless Youth and the McKinney-Vento Act

 Many students experiencing homelessness are eligible of fee waivers for some of the exams necessary to be admitted into a postsecondary school and enroll in classes.
 In most cases, the student should work with his or her high school guidance counselor to apply for these waivers.

-- The ACT exam - some students demonstrating economic need may be eligible to take the ACT up to two times without paying the fee
+- The ACT exam - students demonstrating economic need may be eligible to take the ACT up to two times without paying the fee

 - The SAT exam - students meeting at least one indicator of economic need may receive up to two waivers for the SAT exam as well as waivers for SAT Subject Tests

 - Advanced Placement exams - AP exam waivers or fee reductions may be available through a high school's AP Coordinator and there is typically no limit on the number of waivers a students may receive

-- College application fees - some postsecondary schools will waive the college application fee for needy students
+- College application fees - postsecondary schools will waive the college application fee for needy students

 - Missouri Department of Elementary and Secondary Education